CPHR – Campaign Case Study

 In 2015, the Ontario Human Resources Association announced that they would change the nationally accepted designation for human resource practitioners of CHRP into a three-tiered system of CHRE (Executive) CHRL (Leader) and CHRP (Practitioner).
 They made this unilateral change despite requests and protests from the balance of member associations across Canada.
 In doing so, the designation proudly earned and held by the rest of the country was devalued to entry level.

 In 2016, the eight member associations across Canada declared a strengthened vision and mandate for the profession, under a single, stronger designation.
 CPHR Canada and the member associations had recently established consistent minimum requirements for certification, and a national code of conduct; each of the provincial associations is moving forward together toward self-regulation, and they are accrediting post-secondary education programs across the country that align with CPHR educational requirements.

 Challenges and Insights:

 The primary challenge was in developing a message that positioned CPHRs as strategic advisors.

 We needed to identify the real time needs, wants and worries of Canadian CEOs.
 So we went to trusted sources: the Conference Board of Canada Annual CEO survey and the PWC Annual survey of Canadian CEOs.

-The industry and many members have been engaged in HR speak for so long, that it was a challenge at times for them to focus the communication on the CEOs needs (I want to stay competitive in rather than talking about the traditional strongholds of HR.
+The industry and many members have been engaged in HR speak for so long, that it was a challenge at times for them to focus the communication on the CEOs needs.
+They wanted to stay competitive rather than talking about the traditional strongholds of HR.

-We shifted the key message a month into the planning, away from ‘hire a CPHR’ to ‘value a CPHR’.
-This shifted some of the approach.
+We shifted the key message a month into the planning, away from ‘hire a CPHR’ to ‘value a CPHR’ which changed some of the approach.

 The strategy was to associate the designation and the brand with strategic business answers, placed where business leaders were already focused on related issues.